kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 specification.
 Decoding a map containing duplicate keys will produce a decode error.

-<<[UNRESOLVED]>>
-How should the decoder handle unrecognized fields, that is, encountering a map key that does not correspond to the name of a struct field's `json` tag name?
-This may be expected in cases where the client is newer than the server, or where an object containing an unrecognized field was transcoded from YAML or JSON to CBOR.
-A strict decode error (as in JSON) may be appropriate in this case.

-This is not a concern for the custom resource path, which uses a schema-aware decoder wrapper to detect unknown fields.
+Decoding a map with unrecognized fields (map keys that do not not correspond to the name of a struct field's `json` tag name) is expected in cases where the client is newer than the server, or where an object containing an unrecognized field was transcoded from YAML or JSON to CBOR.
+A strict decoding error (as in JSON) will be generated in this case.
+In the custom resource path, where objects are decoded into `unstructured.Unstructured`, a schema-aware decoder wrapper is responsible for reporting unknown fields as strict decoding errors.
-<<[/UNRESOLVED]>>

 Note that clients (e.g. kubectl) may choose to decode an object from a JSON or YAML text representation containing duplicate keys, then encode to CBOR to